 Example Problem 1

 Suppose you have a sample of gas at 303K in a container with a volume of 2L and pressure of 760mmHg.
-The sample is moved to a temperature of 340 K and the volume increases slightly to 2.1L.
+The sample shifts to a temperature of 340 K and the volume increases slightly to 2.1L.
 What is the pressure of the sample now?

 Here we are looking at two different states.
 The original state with subscript 1, and the second state with subscript 2.
 First, write out the variables we know: